Safe0x/Safe0x/README.md

 The current version is a proof of concept.

 Safe0x is built on Nodejs and IPFS.
-IPFS is an interPlanetary File System is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing hypermedia in a distributed file system.
-IPFS is a peer-to-peer distributed file system that seeks to connect all computing devices with the same system of files.
-For more info: https://ipfs.io/.

 # Background
 With Bitcoin and Crypto assets reaching the mainstream.
 There is a new wealth being created online.